weijuey/tp/docs/UserGuide.md

 Example:

-`note 2 r/loves green` will create a note under the contact at index 2 that reads `loves green`
+- `note 2 r/loves green` will add a note under the contact at index 2 that reads `loves green`.

+Format in detailed view: `note r/NOTES`

+Example:

+- `note r/Likes wood furniture` will add a note to currently viewed contact that reads `Likes wood furniture`.

 ### Deleting notes from a contact : `delnote`